 -Team rosters must have at least seven players, with a maximum of 15 players.

 -Teams must submit a roster listing all players that are participating by the first game of the season.

 -Players may only be added to the team roster after the 1st game of the season if there is a roster spot available (maximum # of players has not been reached).

 -Teams must submit roster additions to the league commissioner and obtain approval of the addition prior to the new player playing in any games.
-In order to participate in an end-of-season tournament, players must be on the team roster and must have participated in a mimimum of 2 regular season games.

 -Players wishing to join a team that was created by grouping individual players must register as an individual player through the league commissioner.
 Participation on a particular team is not guaranteed, the player may be added to the team with the greatest need for additional players.

 -Once a roster is full, roster spots may only be opened if an injured player that will not play for the remainder of the season is dropped from the roster.
 Notice of the desired roster replacement needs to be given to the league commissioner.
 Pending approval from the commissioner and submission of new player registration information and player waiver, a new player may replace the injured player for the remainder of the season.